Education in the Dominican Republic: Major League Baseball

 MLB scouts are especially prevalent in the Dominican Republic.
 Wasch et al. conducted a study looking into the effects that MLB recruiters have on boys in the Dominican Republic.
-The prospect of going into the MLB is often seen as the only way that boys, and consequently their families, can leave the Dominican Republic.
-Wasch discusses how many boys are pulled out of schooling to train with MLB recruiters and trainers to potentially make it into the MLB.
-However, only 1 in 40 every actually make it to an academy and of those who do make it only 3-5% get chosen to move up into the MLB.
+The prospect of going into MLB is often seen as the only way that boys, and consequently their families, can leave the Dominican Republic.
+Wasch discusses how many boys are pulled out of schooling to train with MLB recruiters and trainers to potentially make it into MLB.
+However, only 1 in 40 every actually make it to an academy and of those who do make it only 3-5% get chosen to move up into MLB.
 This system pulls boys out of the education system early and leaves them lacking a full education.
 Thus, these boys are less able to enter the workforce as productive members.
 Wasch offers two solutions for this problem: One is to create an international draft and hold international players to the same high school requirements that American players are held to.
-The second solution is for the MLB to create a child labor corporate code of conduct to ensure that teams are held accountable for the education of players and possible recruits.
+The second solution is for MLB to create a child labor corporate code of conduct to ensure that teams are held accountable for the education of players and possible recruits.